oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 1. Add a UI component to display the drop down selector on the screen

    Back in `cloudcash.dart`, in the `build()` method, insert a new `Container` between the existing first container ("Send cash to anyone instantly") and the second container ("Email address of recipient").
 This new `Container` should contain a `FutureBuilder<Accounts>`.
 A `FutureBuilder` lets you deal with data that may not be present yet.
 Set the `future` property to your `futureData` variable.
-In the `buidler`, which receives `context, snapshot`, check if `snapshot.hasData` to see if the future has completed yet.
+In the `builder`, which receives `context, snapshot`, check if `snapshot.hasData` to see if the future has completed yet.
 If this is `true` then you can expect to have the data available to render the UI.
 If it is not `true`, you can check if `shapshot.hasError` if you want to handle errors or just return a generic error.

    If the future has completed, you can check `snapshot.data` to get access to the data.
 You will need to iterate through the results and use them to populate the drop down list, you will do that in a moment, the code is commented out in the example below.